tektutor/jenkins-sep-2021/Day2/README.md

        further test in a production equivalent environment to certify the release is good to go live or not.

 #### Continuous Delivery
+     - Highest maturity level in DevOps, this is followed by some very big product companies, who are highly confident about the quality of automated test-cases added by their team.
+     - In this end-2-end build and test is automated all way to deliveries to live production environment automatically.
-     - Once the release binaries are tested thoroughly, the release binaries will be deployed to the live production environment or to the Customer's staging environment to go live any time the customer decides.
+     - Once the release binaries are certified, the release binaries will be deployed/delivered to the live production environment or to the Customer's staging environment to go live any time the customer decides.

 #### Setting up Jenkins